tchibatron/dbeaver/Create-Connection.md

 [[images/ug/Wizard-network settings.png]]

-If a connection has network settings specified, such a connection appears in the application with a special 'arrow' icon such as: [[images/ug/DB-icon-network-settings.png]]
+If a connection has network settings specified, such a connection appears in the application with a special 'arrow' icon such as this: [[images/ug/DB-icon-network-settings.png]]